The Official Logo for USD(R&E)

 Modeling and Simulation

 The use of models and simulations in engineering is well recognized.
 Simulation technology is an essential tool for engineers in all application domains.
 A digital model represents an actual or conceptual system that involves physics, mathematics, or logical expressions.
 A simulation is a method for implementing a model over time.
-Together models and simulations allow the Department to vet potential requirements prior to the Request for Proposal release, assess engineering change orders or program upgrades, etc. M&S can be used to assess and optimize resource usage, examine process changes, support supply-chain management routing and inventory quantities, business decisions, etc.,
+Together models and simulations allow the Department to vet potential requirements prior to the Request for Proposal release, assess engineering change orders or program upgrades, etc. M&S can be used to assess and optimize resource usage, examine process changes, support supply-chain management routing and inventory quantities, business decisions, etc.

-DoD Digital Engineering Strategy
+Digital Engineering Strategy

 Digital Engineering Body of Knowledge (DEBoK)